 Saturday of Week 4 of Ordinary Time – First Reading

-Both of these are “sacrifices that please God”.
-And, in fact, they are a good summary of what the Christian life should be – a combination of prayer and worship, together with a never-ending love and service of brothers and sisters.
+Both of these “sacrifices are pleasing to God”.
+And, in fact, they are a good summary of what the Christian life should be—a combination of prayer and worship, together with a never-ending love and service of brothers and sisters.

 The letter ends with a really beautiful prayer and blessing:

-who brought our Lord Jesus back from the dead,
+who brought back from the dead our Lord Jesus,

 through Jesus Christ,

 These verses constitute one of the most beautiful blessings in the New Testament.
-It is the only place in the Letter where the resurrection of Jesus is explicitly mentioned, although the author frequently speaks of the ‘exaltation’ of Jesus and of his presence before the ‘heavenly Throne’.
+It is the only place in the Letter where the resurrection of Jesus is explicitly mentioned, although the author also speaks of the “exaltation” of Jesus and of his presence before the “heavenly one”.

 Comments Off on Saturday of Week 4 of Ordinary Time – First Reading